OlegIvsv/ShoppingCartMicroservice/README.md

  ***Input:***

-    - customerIdd
+    - customerId

  ***Output:***

-2XX status code if the cart has been deleted successfully, 4XX otherwise
+*200* status code if the cart has been deleted successfully, error code and problem details otherwise